 - Women in the Bible

 She is the author of numerous books and essays.
-Her books include Reading John for Dear Life: A Spiritual Walk with the Fourth Gospel (Westminster John Knox [WJK], 2016), Engaging the Word: The New Testament and the Christian Believer (WJK, 2010); Death and the Afterlife in the New Testament (T&T Clark, 2006); and Scripture Cannot Be Broken: The Social Function of the Use of Scripture in the Fourth Gospel (Brill, 2003).
+Her books include 1 Corinthians: Searching the Depths of God (2021), Women in the Bible (2020), Reading John for Dear Life: A Spiritual Walk with the Fourth Gospel (2016), Engaging the Word: The New Testament and the Christian Believer (2010); Death and the Afterlife in the New Testament (2006); and Scripture Cannot Be Broken: The Social Function of the Use of Scripture in the Fourth Gospel (2003).

-Dr. Clark-Soles serves on the editorial board of Teaching in Theology and Religion as well as the Journal Disability and Religion.
-Her essay on “Disability and the Johannine Literature” appears in the book Disability and the Bible: A Commentary (Baylor University Press, 2017).
-She is the New Testament editor of the compelling new CEB Women’s Bible and is currently completing a book entitled Women in the Bible for the Interpretation commentary series.
+Dr. Clark-Soles served on the Journal of Biblical Literature editorial board and currently serves on Journal of Disability and Religion editorial board.
+Her essay “Disability and the Johannine Literature” appears in Disability and the Bible: A Commentary (2016).
+She is the New Testament editor of the CEB Women’s Bible.

-Dr. Clark-Soles is the recipient of a Ford Senior Research Fellowship and recently served on the steering committee of the “Ethics and Biblical Interpretation” section of the Society of Biblical Literature.
-She was a member of the 2016-2017 cohort of the Christian Leadership Initiative (CLI), which equips participants to do reasoned, collaborative, interfaith/interreligious work in a religiously pluralistic world.
-She is now an alumna of CLI.
+Dr. Clark-Soles is the recipient of a Ford Senior Research Fellowship and has served on the steering committee of the “Ethics and Biblical Interpretation” section and the “Johannine Literature” section of the Society of Biblical Literature.
+She was a member of the 2016-2017 cohort of the Christian Leadership Initiative (CLI), aimed at equipping participants to do reasoned, collaborative, interfaith/interreligious work in a religiously pluralistic world.

-As an ordained American Baptist minister, she has served in both parish and hospice settings.
-She is a Navy brat and enjoys running, cycling, racquetball, and generally staying in motion.
-For more information, find her professional page on Facebook.
+As an ordained American Baptist minister, she has served in both congregational and hospice settings.
+She is a Navy brat and enjoys travel, running, cycling, racquetball, and generally staying in motion.